-- 4.7.1 The Council is responsible for 2,670 spaces in 27 off-street car parks (in Newbury, Thatcham, Hungerford, Lambourn, Theale and Pangbourne), and 469 spaces in 20 on-street parking areas (in Newbury, Thatcham and Hungerford).
+- 4.7.1 The Council is responsible for 2,753 spaces in 27 off-street car parks (in Newbury, Thatcham, Hungerford, Lambourn, Theale and Pangbourne), and 469 spaces in 20 on-street parking areas (in Newbury, Thatcham and Hungerford).
 It also manages 16 resident parking zones covering 98 roads.
-There is limited other paid-for parking with the main exception being the 550 space Parkway Shopping Centre car park in Newbury.
+There is limited other paid-for parking with the main exception being the 500 space Parkway Shopping Centre car park in Newbury.
 Free parking is available at supermarkets in Newbury, Thatcham, Hungerford and Calcot, and other out-of-town retail areas including Newbury Retail Park and IKEA in Calcot.
 Parking charges vary to suit the purpose at each car park. - 4.7.2 Charges in car parks in Newbury town centre are generally £1.50 an hour with incremental increases for longer periods.
 On-street parking is generally free for 30 minutes, then starts at £1 for an hour.
 Season tickets are offered at £350 per quarter or £1,150 per year.
-In Hungerford the hourly rate begins at 80p. - 4.7.3 The Council's current net income budget from parking and blue badges is £2.0m.
-Following the change in behaviour since the pandemic commenced, this is likely to be only £1.4m in 2023/24.
+Car parks in other West Berkshire towns are cheaper. - 4.7.3 The Council's current net income budget from parking and blue badges is £2.0m.
+Following the change in behaviour since the pandemic commenced this is now an unlikely to be achieved.
 Parking charges, similar to bus fares, have remained at the same rates for a few years.
-Some short-term parking is available and cheaper than the bus, however generally it is priced more expensively than a single person's return bus fare.

-4.7.4 The Council has commenced a thorough review of parking, and is developing a Parking Strategy over the next year.
-This review will consider the balance between the need for parking and the implications for developing bus travel in the district.
+Some short-term parking is available and cheaper than the bus, however generally it is priced more expensively than a single person's return bus fare. - 4.7.4 The Council is currently consulting on a new 10-year Parking Strategy.
+This strategy will consider the balance between the need for parking and the Council's environmental, economic and social implications including promoting use of active and sustainable travel.